 When I first read Somerville’s book, I was excited to start applying all of what she said in ministry!
 But as the years have progressed, I see that my being one with a shepherd is not serving alongside Derek in every facet of his ministry or every area of the church at large; being one with a shepherd is most importantly about my marriage and being the wife Derek needs me to be for him to be the man God has called him to be.

 I am thankful for Somerville’s book.
 It has shaped my view of being a pastor’s wife and put real boots to my young dreams.
-I am also thankful to the GBF body who has graciously and generously supported me in my role as Derek’s wife.
-The elders have been wonderful at reminding me how my first priority of service to the GBF body is in ministering support, peace, refuge and love for my husband.
+I am also thankful to my church body who has graciously and generously supported me in my role as Derek’s wife.
+The elders have been wonderful at reminding me how my first priority of service to the church body is in ministering support, peace, refuge and love for my husband.